Eric Nyamekye: Employment and full-time ministry

 He worked for three years with the Technology Consultancy Centre, KNUST, before he going into full-time ministry in the Church of Pentecost in 1991.
 His first ministry station was Daboase District in the Western Region between 1991 and 1995, then to Agona Nsaba in the Central Region to serve until 1999 where he was ordained as a pastor in 1996.

 He was sent on missions to the Republic of South Africa, from 1999 till 2005, when he was recalled back to Ghana and stationed at East Legon, where he served as a district pastor until 2008.
 Until 2011, he was the resident minister of the Atomic branch of the Pentecost International Worship Centre.
 He was later called into the Office of Apostle and transferred to Tamale as area head from 2011 to 2015.
 In May 2018 at the 43rd General Council Meeting of the Church of Pentecost, he was elected the 6th Chairman of the Church of Pentecost.

+The Church of Pentecost on May 4, 2023 re-elected Nyamekye to serve as its Chairman for the next five years.